Minneapolis, St. Paul ending COVID-19 mask mandate

 Private businesses are free to set their own policies now that the city's mandate has expired.
 "If they choose to continue the mask mandate we certainly support them in that," Frey said.

-"We're encouraging it … but it is optional," Twin Cities Co-op CEO Josh Resnik said, adding that about 95% of customers on Tuesday still wore masks.
+"We're encouraging it … but it is optional," said Twin Cities Co-op CEO Josh Resnik, adding that about 95% of customers on Tuesday still wore masks.
 "Gradually things are opening up."

 "I think most people are accustomed to wearing masks," he said, adding he wasn't sure when he would stop wearing a mask himself.